OpenTTD/website/_posts/2021-11-06-explaining-signals-ui-change.md

 This is a terminus station, with two lines connecting to it.
 It works very much like the one above, but it's larger and the switching area needs to take up more space.
+Trains can enter the station from the left and bottom lines at the same time, as long as they don't need to cross.

 The signal setup works the same way:
 Trains entering or leaving the station look for a free path to go where they want.